 I address this one EVERY DAY with my coaching clients.
 It sounds counter-productive, but it’s on this list as one of the biggest mistakes for a reason – it scares people off!

-As an affiliate, your job isn’t to sell the product – that’s the sales page’s job.
+As an affiliate marketer, your job isn’t to sell the product – that’s the sales page’s job.

-You job is to get your readers warmed up to the idea of what the product can do for them, so that 2 things happen: First, they click the link in your email that leads to the sales page.
+You job is to get your readers warmed up to the idea of what your product can do for them.
+From there, two things happen: First, they click the link in your email that leads to the sales page.
 Remember, you’re selling the click, not the product.
-And second, when they click that link they are interested, eager and even excited with their decision.
+Second, they’ll be interested, eager and even excited with their decision to click.

 We touched on this earlier when we spoke of delivering lots of value to your list in the form of content.
-When you’re known for delivering value, your emails are much more likely to be opened and read.
+When you’re known for delivering value, people are much more likely to open and read your emails.
 But just having great content isn’t always enough to make you stand apart from the crowd.
 You also need a hook: Something that makes you memorable to your readers so that each time they see an email from you, they remember exactly who are and why they should open the email.

 If you’re like most marketers, you probably assume you already stand out because you know how different you are from other marketers – but do your readers know this?